Proper Care for

 Anti-Reflective Coated Lens Cleaning Guide

-Wash and dry your hands thoroughly to prevent the transfer of oil and dirt during cleaning.
+Wash and dry your hands thoroughly in order to prevent the transfer of oil and dirt during cleaning.

 Don’ts when caring for anti-reflective lenses